 Who we are

-We teach, tutor, write, coach, consult, critique, counsel, console, proofread, format, and encourage in order to help our academic clients excel and graduate, and help our author clients publish wisely.
+We teach, tutor, write, coach, consult, critique, counsel, console, proofread, format, and encourage in order to help our academic clients excel and graduate, and help our author clients write well and publish wisely.

 What personal data we collect and why we collect it

 When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS).
 Visitors to the website can download and extract any location data from images on the website.

 The WordPress contact forms we use will collect only the same personal data that we collect in other ways: your name, phone number, email address, and introductory notes about how we can help you.
 None of this is collected through or sent to a data aggregator; we keep all of it to ourselves.

 …and then there’s MailChimp: scroll down to Analytics to read more about that.